 If you find yourself in the middle of a CPS case, it is easy to find your spirits low and your optimism levels even lower.
-The life that you had led previously with your family could be gone forever, all because of a misunderstanding or simple misinformation that was provided to Child Protective Services about you or your spouse abusing or neglecting your child.
+The life you had led previously with your family could be gone forever, all because of a misunderstanding or simple misinformation provided to Child Protective Services about you or your spouse abusing or neglecting your child.

 Keep your head up for your child's sake.

 While it is easy to feel sorry for yourself when CPS knocks on your door, keep in mind that your child is the one who is genuinely suffering here.
 They do not understand anything that is going on most likely and have now been exposed to people and things that were before unknown to him or them.

 To help your child get back into your home, you must take steps to protect yourself and your well-being during a CPS investigation.